nicemicelikerice/BMMB-852/HW7/hw7.md

 Before we make the makefile (lol), I had to decide which variables to make.

-The basic variables are for the common tiger, panthera tigris.
+The basic variables are for the common tiger, Panthera Tigris.

 ```bash
 # Accession number